SteveIves/xfNetLinkNetCoreDemo/readme.md

 If present, the CanBePooled method is called immediately after the Deactivate method.
 The purpose of the method is to determine whether the released object can be returned to the pool for reuse, or whether it should be discarded and replaced by a new object.

-The CanBePooled method is a function that returns a ^VAL value:
+The CanBePooled method is a function that returns a ^VAL value.
+The routine should return 1 if the object can be returned to the pool, and 0 if it should be discarded.

 ```
     {xfMethod(interface="MyInterface",elb="EXE:MyElb")}